-We continue to make significant investments in our proprietary development programs which comprise a substantial portion of our research and development spending.
-Our strategy is to develop a portfolio of proprietary programs that is intended to address critical unmet medical needs by exploiting our know-how and technology in combination with established medicines.
+We continue to make significant investments in our proprietary product development programs which comprise a substantial portion of our research and development spending.
+Our strategy is to develop a portfolio of proprietary product candidates that is intended to address critical unmet medical needs by exploiting our know-how and technology in combination with established medicines.
 We intend to develop some of these programs in partnership with pharmaceutical and biotechnology companies in various stages of their development in an effort to help fund the investment of our proprietary development programs.
-Our decision as to when to seek partners for our proprietary development programs, if at all, will be made on an individual program basis and such decisions will have an important impact on our future revenues, research and development spending, and financial position.
-In this regard, we are currently seeking collaboration partners for two of our proprietary development programs and the success and timing of these partnering efforts will affect our research and development expense levels and revenues in 2007 and beyond.
+Our decision as to when to seek partners for our proprietary product development programs will be made on an individual program basis and such decisions will have an important impact on our future revenues, research and development spending, and financial position.